matthewlehew/build25labmanual/labmanual.md

 # Section 3: Adding the trigger to the agent

 We want this particular agent to run in response to a business event, not a conversation.
 To do that, we need to add a trigger to the agent.
-In just a couple steps, we are going to add (and customize) a trigger that will fire whenever an email arrives in your inbox.
+In just a few steps, we are going to add (and configure) a trigger that will fire whenever a document is placed in the specified SharePoint library.

 - [] In the agent's **Overview** page, in the **Triggers** panel, select **Add trigger**.
 - [] In the window that appears, select the trigger called **When a file is created (properties only)** from the **SharePoint** connector.
 If it isn't visible, you can use the Search field to locate it.
 Click **Next**.